 is called whether or not a watch face is active.
 However, you can use the

-Context class to register a receiver.
+Context class to

 Monitor power consumption